 Meet Chaella Dent, a graphic design student at John Tyler Community College.
 This spring, Chaella completed an internship at United Way of Greater Richmond & Petersburg to support Workforce Partnership Team activities.

-Get more information from Grace Draper, Director of Resource Development.
+Get more information from Frank Cardella, Director of Research and Evaluation.